 1. The Rwanda Agriculture and Animal Resources Development Board (RAB) will ensure the overall coordination of the project, through its current Single Projects Implementation Unit (SPIU).
 The SPIU will be responsible for day-to-day project management and implementation, including FM, procurement, and monitoring.
-The SPIU will have a coordinator, a Technical Operations Program Manager, a Financial Program Manager, a fiduciary, environment and social, technical (including a specific Project Manager for each project in the SPIU), and M&E teams to coordinate the implementation of different components of the project.
+The SPIU will have a coordinator, a Technical Operations Program Manager, a Financial Program Manager, a fiduciary, safeguards, technical (including a specific Project Manager for each project in the SPIU), and M&E teams to coordinate the implementation of different components of the project.

-Figure 1.1: Project implementation arrangements
+Figure 1: Project implementation arrangements

-- 2. The different projects in the SPIU will be feeding into five programs led by Lead Specialists, namely: (i) Land Husbandry, Irrigation & Mechanization; (ii) Agriculture, Horticulture & Commodity Chain Development; (iii) Animal Resources Development; (iv) Research and Innovation; and (v) Value chain development, Access to Finance and Agricultural Insurance.
-While each project may not cover all the 5 programs, the organization of the SPIU along these programs will facilitate an efficient coordination of how each project contributes to different sectoral objectives. - 3.
-RAB SPIU has long-term experience in managing World Bank-financed projects, including the RSSP, LWH, SAIP I, and CDAT.
-The same SPIU also coordinates the International Fund for Agriculture Development, Korea
+2. The different projects in the SPIU will be feeding into five (5) programs led by Lead Specialists, namely: (i) Land Husbandry, Irrigation & Mechanization; (ii) Agriculture, Horticulture & Commodity Chain Development; (iii) Animal Resources Development; (iv) Research and Innovation; and (v) Value chain development, Access to Finance and Agricultural Insurance.
+While each project may not cover all the 5 programs, the organization of the SPIU along these programs will facilitate an efficient coordination of how each project contributes to different sectoral objectives.

-International Cooperation Agency (KOICA) and other donor funded projects, in addition to Government funded projects.

-- 4. A Steering Committee (SC) will be established to provide strategic guidance during project implementation.
+- 3. RAB SPIU has long-term experience in managing World Bank funded projects, including the Rural Sector Support Project (RSSP), the Land Husbandry Water Harvesting and Hillside Irrigation Project (LWH), the first SAIP, and the Commercialization and De-risking for Agricultural Transformation Project (CDAT).
+The same SPIU also coordinates International Fund for Agriculture Development (IFAD), Korea International Cooperation Agency (KOICA) and other donor funded projects, in addition to Government funded projects. - 4.
+A Steering Committee (SC) will be established to provide strategic guidance during project implementation.
 The Committee, chaired by the Permanent Secretary of MINAGRI, will be composed of multiple stakeholders, including various ministries and other relevant agencies, representatives of farmers organization and civil society organizations.
 The Steering Committee will have the following key responsibilities: - a.
 Review and approval of action plans. - b.
 Review and approval of financial plans. - c.
 Review and approval of project implementation reports. - d.
 Provide strategic guidance on addressing any challenges or bottlenecks in the Project implementation.